Popular Research Peptides

 How much bacteriostatic water do I add to a peptide vial?

 The amount of bacteriostatic water depends on your target concentration.
-Use our calculator above — enter the peptide weight (e.g., 10mg for BPC-157) and your desired dose per injection.
+Use our calculator above — enter your peptide weight (e.g., 10mg for BPC-157) and your desired dose per injection from published literature.
 The calculator determines how much BAC water to add and your injection volume in mL or units on an insulin syringe.

 What is the standard reconstitution ratio for peptides?